 You tell your child not to drop water on the floor and find them giving you a defiant expression.
 If you have overlooked their disobedient behavior once or twice, they may turn a deaf ear and disrespect your warnings eventually.

-Excessive punishment often causes disobedience, which ultimately leads to stubbornness.
+Excessive punishment often causes disobedience, which ultimately leads to stubbornness, especially in strong-willed children.
 Sometimes inflicting too much pressure also makes them aggressive and disobedient.
 If you scold children frequently, it makes them prone to throwing tantrums and become stubborn.

 How To Deal With Disobedient Children?